Published on September 28th, 2022 by Thomas Richmond

 The new healthcare company is also expected to have a net leverage of 3.0x–3.5x adjusted EBITDA.
 While this is fairly high, 3M expects rapid deleveraging.

 The stand-alone healthcare technology business will focus on wound care, oral care, healthcare IT, and biopharma filtration.
-The spin-off is expected to be complete by the end of 2023.
+The spin-off is expected to be complete by the end of 2023 or early 2024.

 3M Separation of the Food Safety Business